ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ```
 modify these as needed.

-To document the settings used in a `params.txt` file:
+I like to document the settings used in a `params.txt` file:
 ```
 grep -E '^nextflow run | ^  --' run_rainbow_bridge_locally_sedna.sh > params.txt
 ```